Age-related mobility disability: Definition

 Mobility is defined as the ability to move around, and mobility disability occurs when a person has problems with activities such as walking, standing up, or balancing.
 The use of a mobility aid device such as a mobility scooter, wheelchair, crutches or a walker can help with community ambulation.
-Another term that is coined to define mobility disabilities based on performance is “performance based mobility disability”.
+Another term that is coined to define mobility disabilities based on performance is "performance based mobility disability".
 It is the inability to increase your walking speed more than 0.4 m/s.
-If an individual is unable to walk at >0.4 m/s, he or she is considered severely disabled and would require a mobility device to walk in community.
+An individual who is unable to walk at >0.4 m/s is considered severely disabled and would require a mobility device to walk in community.

 Risk factors

-There are number of factors that could be associated with mobility disability, but according to the Centers for Disease Control and Prevention, “stroke is found to be the leading cause of mobility disability, in turn reducing functional mobility in more than half of the stroke survivors above 65 years of age”.
+There are a number of factors that could be associated with mobility disability, but according to the Centers for Disease Control and Prevention, "stroke is found to be the leading cause of mobility disability, in turn reducing functional mobility in more than half of the stroke survivors above 65 years of age".